• Skip to main content

 • Long Grain White Rice – do not use brown rice or sushi rice.

-• Water – Here, we’re using it to cook rice AND to soak rice.
+• Cold Water – Here, we’re using it to cook rice AND to soak rice.

-• Sweetened Condensed Milk will sweeten the drink.
-Swap out for piloncillo or sugar.
+• Sweetened Condensed Milk will add sweetness to the drink.
+Swap out for piloncillo, brown sugar, or white sugar.

-• whole milk – To make this recipe completely vegan, use soy milk, almond milk, or a mixture of the two.
+• Whole milk – To make this recipe completely vegan, use soy milk, almond milk, or a mixture of the two.
+Swap out regular milk for evaporated milk.

-• cornstarch is optional and used to make a really thick atole.
+• cornstarch is optional and used to make a really thick atole and decadent drink.

 Consider adding more flavor to the rice atole by including an orange or lemon peel for a citrus twist.
-Or, try adding a couple of whole cloves and a star anise.
+Or, try adding a couple of whole cloves, a star anise, or nutmeg.

 As you can see, this recipe is VERY similar to arroz con leche but milkier.